Meshal-AK/DoclerHoldingsQATest/README.md

 ```
 pageObjects -----> Contains the page objects of each web page of the test website
 resources   -----> Base.js --Initializes the webdriver
-tests       -----> Contains jest configurations and controls the timeout
+tests       -----> Contains jest configurations and sets the timeout
-            -----> Contains all the cucumber and jest test
+            -----> Contains all the cucumber and jest tests
 config      -----> Contains one enviroment variables, the test url
 ```